-There are a number of techniques for optimizing mobile performance
+There are several techniques for optimizing mobile performance

-The most important factor is the connection speed.
-Mobile users most commonly use 3G and 4G networks as they are much faster than others.
+The most crucial factor is the connection speed.
+Mobile users commonly use 3G and 4G networks, which are much faster than others.
 The average speed of the 3G network is 0.24 MB per second.

-Download speed is not the only factor that improves the mobile web performance.
-It is always combined with network latency, memory, CPU, and cache size.
-All these are much smaller than the desktop’s, so it takes more time to load.
+Download speed is not the only factor that improves mobile web performance.
+It always combines network latency, memory, CPU, and cache size.
+These are much smaller than desktops, so loading takes more time.

-Restrictive loading is another important factor to improve the web performance.
-Site owners should make sure that the users do not download anything that will affect the speed of the site.
-Features such as images, maps, additional widgets can be avoided to stop loading problems.
+Restrictive loading is another essential factor in improving web performance.
+Site owners should ensure that the users do not download anything that will affect the site’s speed.
+Features like images, maps, and additional widgets can be avoided to stop loading problems.
 The site owner should check these problems at every stage of optimization.

-Fast loading website adds a lot of value to your business, and it helps you get rid of the hurdles of mobile web service performance.
+Fast loading website adds a lot of value to your business and helps you eliminate the hurdles of mobile web service performance.
 The factors which affect the loading time can be studied in detail below.

 4.1 Reduce dependencies